hanzoai/ROCm/docs/how-to/rocm-for-ai/train-a-model.rst

 enable efficient training of large-scale language models on AMD GPUs.
 By leveraging AMD Instinct™ MI300X accelerators, AMD Megatron-LM delivers enhanced scalability, performance, and resource utilization for AI workloads.
-It is purpose-built to :ref:`support models <amd-megatron-lm-model-support>` like Llama 2, Llama 3, and Llama 3.1, enabling developers to train next-generation AI models with greater efficiency.
+It is purpose-built to :ref:`support models <amd-megatron-lm-model-support>` like Meta's Llama 2, Llama 3, and Llama 3.1, enabling developers to train next-generation AI models with greater efficiency.
 See the GitHub repository at `<https://github.com/ROCm/Megatron-LM>`__.

-For ease of use, AMD provides a ready-to-use Docker image for MI300X accelerators containing essential components including PyTorch, PyTorch Lightning, ROCm libraries, and Megatron-LM utilities.
+For ease of use, AMD provides a ready-to-use Docker image for MI300X accelerators containing essential components, including PyTorch, PyTorch Lightning, ROCm libraries, and Megatron-LM utilities.
 It contains the following software to accelerate training workloads:

 +--------------------------+--------------------------------+